vdbrink/vdbrink.github.io/zigbee/zigbee_water_leak_sensor.md

 ## Assemblage

 Open the contact sensor.
 Now you see the black part, this is a reed switch.
-When you hold a magnet close enough by it will make a closed circuit.
+When you hold a magnet close enough to it, it will make a closed circuit.

 <img src="images_leak/leak_sensor_reed_switch.jpg" alt="reed switch"/>

-Use two dupont cables, remove the connectors at one end and remove for a centimeter at the end the isolation.
+Use two dupont cables, remove the connectors at one end and remove for a centimeter at the end the isolation and solder them to the reed switch.

 <img src="images_leak/leak_sensor_assemblage.jpg" alt="diy zigbee leak sensor assemblage" height="450px"/>